RCS prediction and optimization for anomalous reflection metasurfaces using Floquet analysis: measurements: Metasurfaces synthesis

-An optimised surface is proposed by following the optimisation procedure in \cite{Elineau2022b}.
+In order to reduce the parasitic reflection, an optimised surface is proposed.
 The optimisation is performed at a unique frequency ${f=8}$~GHz and consists of the maximisation of the difference between the $S_{1,0}$ and $S_{-1,0}$ parameters, using cell dimensions as degrees of freedom.
-This process gives an optimised supercell whose dimensions are also listed in figure \ref{fig_Hcell}.
-The use of this optimised supercell results in a 6.80 dB reduction of the RCS level in the ${\theta_{-1} = -60^\circ}$ direction, as shown in figure \ref{fig_sim_mes}.
-Dashed line corresponds to the initial surface and plain line corresponds to the optimised one.
-Both surfaces, initial and optimised are fabricated with printed copper patches on a Neltec NY9217 copper backed substrate.
-A ${27 \times 27}$ cells surface is fabricated and gives an array of approximately ${10\lambda \times 10\lambda}$ (or approximately ${40 \times 40}$~cm$^2$).
-A close view of each surface is found in Figure \ref{fig_fab_surf} where a supercell is enclosed by a dashed line.
+A gradient type optimization is used which starts from the initial supercell geometry.
+The $L_c$ dimensions are firstly used as degrees of freedom as they define the length of the parts of the patch that are aligned with the electric field, providing stronger phase variations.
+The phase response are then more finely tuned with the use of $l_c$ as degrees of freedom.
+This process gives an optimised supercell whose dimensions are also listed in Figure~\ref{fig_Hcell}.
+In general, the optimisation process makes cells move away from resonance.
+Numerical simulations show that the use of this optimised supercell results in a 6.80 dB reduction of the RCS level in the ${\theta_{-1} = -60^\circ}$ direction, as shown in Figure~\ref{fig_sim_mes}.
+Dashed line corresponds to the initial surface and solid line corresponds to the optimised one.